 A MaxL statement always begins with a verb, such as create or alter.
 Verbs indicate what type of operation you want to perform.
 After the verb, you specify an object.
 Objects, such as database or user, indicate the database elements upon which you want to perform actions.
-To get an overall picture of what MaxL statements can do, see Figure 2-1, which illustrates verb-object combinations.
+To get an overall picture of what MaxL statements can do, see Figure 1, which illustrates verb-object combinations.

-user, application database partition group create / drop location calculation function macro filter alias alter application database user group system user, disk database privilege session system application group volume display filter, location partition calculation variable function macro filter row execute calculation export data Iro import data dimensions Iro (permission grant to user or group) replicate d custom refresh definitions partition
+database application partition user group create / drop location calculation function filter macro alias application database user group alter system disk application database privilege user group system volume display filter. location partition calculation variable function macro filter row alias execute calculation (privilege grant to user or group) replicated refresh partition

-Figure 2-1: Verbs and their Objects in the MaxL Language
+Figure 1: Verbs and their Objects in the MaxL Language